Creating a NoSQL database on Azure

 periodic-table.csv

-Now if we open the periodic-table.csv file from the files bar on the left, we should see a bunch of raw elemental data:
+When we open the periodic-table.csv file from the files bar on the left: We should see a bunch of element data…

 Let’s load it into our database!

-Start by running this command to create it:
+Start by running this command to create a new environment:

 python3 -m venv populate-env